civican/legisinfo/44-1/bills/S-6/bill_text.md

 Subsection 9.1(2) of the Act is replaced by the following:

-**(2)** The notice must either be delivered personally to the owner or importer of the fertilizer or supplement or to the person having possession, care or control of it or be sent to the owner, importer or person by any method that provides proof of delivery or by any prescribed method.
+**(2)** The notice must either be delivered personally to the owner or importer of the fertilizer or supplement or to the person having possession, care or control of it or be sent to the **owner, importer** or **person** by **any method that provides proof of delivery or by any prescribed method**.

 ### `Seeds Act`